newinternetlabs/new-internet-extension/README.md

 ### Manual Installation

-To build the Firefox version for manual installation the following command and install from the `dist/` directory:
+To build the Firefox version for manual installation run the following command and install from the `dist/` directory:

 `npm run build:firefox`

-To build the Chrome version for manual installation the following command and install from the `dist/` directory:
+To build the Chrome version for manual installation run the following command and install from the `dist/` directory:

 `npm run build:chrome`